 The second type of protest allows you to protest another driver or vehicle.
 You must go to the President ASAP.
 At this time, a $50 cash deposit is due.
 Protests can only be made by the individuals involved and you can only protest rule book infractions and cheating.
 The claim will be investigated, if it’s upheld the cash will be returned, if denied the deposit will be retained by Our Gang 4 Wheelers, Inc. for defrayment of costs.
 Every driver is governed by the same set of rules and method of officiating.
 We strive to keep it as fair as possible no matter your division, experience, or relation to Our Gang.

 Why can’t the Street class run a rough/fast track?

 “Rough” or “fast” tracks are the tracks used from cheaters the day before.
 There are two reasons the Street division typically doesn’t run these tracks.
 The first reason is safety.
 The grooves and burms in these tracks along with faster speeds increase the risk of injury and roll-over.
 The second reason is equipment.
 These tracks can be really tough on equipment.
 The lower profile cars that run Street get stuck, damage can occur with low hanging parts, tires get knocked off their bead and sometimes more serious equipment failures occur because of the rough tracks.
-If you want to run a “rough” or “fast” track in bare rubber, bring a helmet and register for Pro Street.
+If you want to run a “rough” or “fast” track in bare rubber, register for Pro Street.

 Why are 2 Wheel Drive vehicles not allowed?